seanredmond/heniautos/docs/index.rst

 equations.
 It is hopefully useful for:

 * Learning about and teaching the ancient Athenian and other Greek calendars
-* Following along with often complex discussions of dating of events in ancient Greek history
+* Following along with often complex discussions of dating events in ancient Greek history
 * Just having fun with questions like ”When would the City Dionysia be this year, if it was still being held.”